boxiangliulab/locuscompare2-standalone/README.md

   # For example, use 5.0E-8 rather than 5E-8
   gwas: 5.0E-8
   eqtl: 1.0E-6

-# The upstream and downstream variants number of a significant snp
-neighbour_snp_range: 25
 # Your research population, EUR, EAS, SAS, AMR or AFR
 population: 'EUR'
 ```